The Full Story

 - Dispose of mothballs with other household hazardous waste.
 (Hazardous waste collection sites differ by county.)

-- If you think that anyone has swallowed mothballs, call Poison Control right away.
-Call 1-800-222-1222 any time of the day.
-The poison specialists there will tell you exactly what to do.
+- If you think that anyone has swallowed mothballs, get guidance from Poison Control right away.
+Use the webPOISONCONTROL® online tool or call 1-800-222-1222 any time of the day.
+Both options will tell you exactly what to do.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita